ev warmup

 How Winter Weather Affects Electric Cars

-Research by AAA found the average electric vehicle’s driving range decreases by 41% when the outside temperature dips to 20 degrees and the car’s HVAC system is on.
-The Norway Automobile Association, meanwhile, found driving range drops only 20% in winter conditions.
+How much of a performance drop does cold weather have on electric car batteries?
+Research by AAA found the average electric vehicle’s driving range decreases by 41% when the outside temperature dips to 20 degrees and the car’s heating system is on.

-Why Winter Weather Affects Electric Cars
+Why Winter Affects Electric Cars

 Electric car batteries are hampered by winter weather in two ways.
 First off, cold temperatures create resistance against the battery’s chemical reactions, slowing down the energy-producing process.